davefol/davefol.github.io/_posts/2020-06-24-building-the-csv-parser-for-rust-genomics.md

 Anyway, this is all a long way of saying that I'm writing a genomics library for rust.
-It's on [Crates.io](https://crates.io/) allready, but It will be at a 0.X verstion for a time while I fill it up with usefull tools.
+It's on [Crates.io](https://crates.io/) allready, but It will be at a 0.X version for a time while I fill it up with usefull tools.

 I just finished what I hope is a half-decent[^5] API for ingesting data into the library.
 It works like this: